Platax: Taxonomy

 The genus was first used by Cuvier with the publication of his 1816 system of animal classification.
 He assigned the genus to the batfish species Platax boersii, a classification which still holds to this day.
 Another species to be assigned to the genus by Cuvier was Platax ocellatus, a butterflyfish that is now more correctly classified in the genus Chaetodon in Chaetodontidae.
 In the same work, a species that is now known to belong to the genus, Platax teira was classified by Cuvier in a different genus, Chaetodon teira.

 A few species have been assigned to the genus that have since been reclassified into other genera.
-The butterflyfish, C. ocellatus mentioned above is one of these species.
+The butterflyfish, C. ocellatus mentioned above, is one of these species.
 Another species that has been mistakenly classified as a Platax is the common freshwater angelfish, Pterophyllum scalare.
 In a joint effort with Valenciennes, Cuvier published a natural history work in 1831 where the freshwater angelfish was classified as Platax scalaris.
 The freshwater angelfish, of course is not as closely related to the marine batfish as to warrant classification in the same genus.
 A more scientifically acceptable mis-classification would be that of the species Zabidius novemaculeatus.
 This species was first described as Platax novemaculeatus by Mcculloch when it was discovered from Australia in the early 1900s.
 The species is now classified in the genus Zabidius, which is still in the same family as the genus Platax.

-The generic name, "platax" was coined from the Greek term platys - meaning "flat".
+The generic name, "platax" was coined from the Greek term platys 'flat'.
 This refers to the generally compressed body shape of the fish.
 They are commonly called "batfish".
 However, they are not the only fish taxon called by this name.
 Fish from the only distantly related family Ogcocephalidae are also commonly known as "batfish".
 Other families with species that have been referred to as "batfish" include the families Dactylopteridae, Drepaneidae, Monacanthidae, and Monodactylidae.